The Good Soldier: Events as narrated

 The novel's last section has Dowell writing from Edward's old estate in England where he takes care of Nancy whom he cannot marry because of her mental illness.
-Nancy is only capable of repeating two things—a Latin phrase meaning "I believe in an omnipotent God" and the word "shuttlecocks."
+Nancy is only capable of repeating two things—a Latin phrase meaning "I believe in an omnipotent God" and the word "shuttlecocks".
 Dowell states that the story is sad because no one got what they wanted.
-Leonora wanted Edward but lost him and ended in marrying the normal (but dull) Rodney Bayham.
+Leonora wanted Edward but lost him and ended up marrying the normal (but dull) Rodney Bayham.
 Edward wanted Nancy but gave her up then lost her.
 Dowell wanted a wife but ended up a nurse to two women.

 Dowell ends up generally unsure about where to lay the blame, but expressing sympathy for Edward because he believes himself similar to Edward in nature.
 The fact is he has been disengaged, a voyeur.
 While the other characters are flawed, he has never participated in life.
 He is revealed as less than the foolish innocent he represents himself as, when he walks away, leaving Edward to slit his throat with a very small pen knife.